-- Performing an initial installation of the SMW 7.0 release package; the SMW 7.0 software consists of the SMW base operating system, which is SUSE Linux Enterprise Server version 11 Service Pack 2 (SLES 11 SP2), and the Cray SMW software.
-See Chapter 2, Installing the SMW Release Package on page 11. - Configuring the boot RAID; see Chapter 3, Configuring Boot RAID on page 45. - Updating your Cray SMW software; see Chapter 4, Updating or Upgrading Your Cray SMW Software on page 63.
-You must be running the SUSE Linux Enterprise Server version 11 Service Pack 2 (SLES 11 SP2) SMW base operating system and a release of SMW 6.0 or SMW 7.0 on your SMW in order to perform the procedures in this chapter.
+- Configuring the boot RAID; see Chapter 3, Configuring Boot RAID on page 49. - Updating your Cray SMW software; see Chapter 4, Updating or Upgrading Your Cray SMW Software on page 67.
+You must be running the SUSE Linux Enterprise Server version 11 Service Pack 2 (SLES 11 SP2) or Service Pack 3 (SLES 11 SP3) SMW base operating system and a release of SMW 7.0 or later on your SMW in order to perform the procedures in this chapter.